-The primary goals of the course are: to understand how modern computers run the programs that you write, how data and instructions are represented inside a computer, to become proficient in the C Programming Language and the standard programming tools that every programmer should master, and to understand how compilers translate higher-level language constructs into primitive operations that standard processors understand.
+The primary goals of the course are: to understand how modern computers run the programs that you write, how data and programs are represented inside a computer, to understand the storage hierarchy of computer systems and how it affects program performance, to become proficient in the C Programming Language and the standard programming tools that every programmer should master, and to understand how compilers translate higher-level language constructs into primitive operations that standard processors understand.

 Attendance to all meetings of the class is mandatory